Rima291/Rima291/README.md

 Welcome to my GitHub space, where I blend creativity and technology to build innovative solutions!

 ### About Me
-🌍 I'm a passionate **Full Stack Developer** specializing in **JavaScript** technologies.
+🌍 I'm a passionate **Full Stack Developer JS** specializing in **JavaScript** technologies.
 My journey in tech is fueled by a love for problem-solving and continuous learning.

 ### What I'm Currently Working On
 - 🌱 **Learning Journey**: Currently mastering **advanced JavaScript** and exploring the fascinating world of **C#** and **.NET**.
 The more I learn, the more I realize how much there is to discover!